darshan09/python_screener/README.md

 to fetch data for indian stocks from yfinance, we need to pass stock symbol with'.NS'. for eg- to ftech data of ACC we need to pass ACC.NS.

-Code takes care of everything, in order to fetch USA stocks you do not need to pass stock symbol with '.NS'
+In order to fetch USA stocks you do not need to pass stock symbol with '.NS'